An Energetic Nutrition Experience

 The symptoms of heart attack in women can vary from those usually associated with men.
 Common female heart attack symptoms can include:

 - Upper abdominal pressure or discomfort that may feel like indigestion

 - Back pain

-A study2 was done on 41 women and 59 men who suffered heart attacks.
-The results show that while some heart attack symptoms are similar for men and women, women may in fact experience varying symptoms that often get brushed off as being something else.
+A study of 41 women and 59 men who suffered heart attacks revealed that while some heart attack symptoms are similar for men and women, women may in fact experience varying symptoms that often get brushed off as being something else.1

 Here’s how the participants described their heart attack symptoms: